hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ![img_1.svg](img_1.svg)

-Also, we will extract a `PublicShare` for each `ShareId`: `sidₛ` in the directory from the list of valid messages.
+Also, we will extract a `PublicShare` for each `ShareId`: `sidᵢ` in the directory from the list of valid messages.
-The PublicShare for share `s` is computed by evaluating each polynomial commitment in the common set of messages at `sidₛ` and then aggregating the results.
+The PublicShare for share `s` is computed by evaluating each polynomial commitment in the common set of messages at `sidᵢ` and then aggregating the results.

 At this point, the participant executing the scheme can start signing, sharing signatures, and validating individual signatures produced by other parties in the scheme.